Nannuka/Google-Search-Console-Archive/README.md

 ## Google API PHP Client ##
 Search Console Archive use [Google APIs Client Library for PHP](https://github.com/google/google-api-php-client) to query Google API

-The script is provided in this repository but the preferred method is via [composer](https://getcomposer.org)
+It should be installed using [composer](https://getcomposer.org).
+Use the command:

+    composer update

 Be sure to keep Google API PHP Client at version 1.*

 ##  What do I do if something isn't working ? ##
-If there is a specific bug with this tool, please [file a issue](https://github.com/OuestFrance-Multimedia/Search-Console-Archive/issues) in the Github issues tracker, including an example of the failing code and any specific errors retrieved.
+If there is a specific bug with this tool, please [file a issue](hhttps://github.com/Nannuka/Google-Search-Console-Archive/issues) in the Github issues tracker, including an example of the failing code and any specific errors retrieved.